 What is the recommended tire pressure for Mercury Marquis?

-How do I find recommended tire pressure settings for Mercury Marquis?
-What is correct Mercury Marquis tire pressure?
+Where do I find recommended tire inflation pressures for Mercury Marquis?

-You can find your Mercury Marquis recommended tire pressure in Mercury Marquis owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+You can find your Mercury Marquis recommended tire pressure in Mercury Marquis owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
 Recommended tire pressure for Mercury Marquis will be listed in psi, bar or kPa.

 How to check Mercury Marquis tire pressure?

 Proper Mercury Marquis tire inflation is essential to the overall tire performance and safety.
 To check tire pressure for Mercury Marquis you will need to know its recommended tire pressure and a tire pressure gauge.
-Check inflation pressures in Mercury Marquis tires with tire pressure gauge and adjust to Mercury Marquis recommended tire pressure levels as needed by adding or releasing air.
+Check cold inflation pressures in Mercury Marquis tires with tire pressure gauge and adjust to Mercury Marquis recommended tire inflation pressures as needed by adding or releasing air.
 Make sure to check tire inflation for your Mercury Marquis regularly to ensure safe and comfortable drive.

 Why is Mercury Marquis tire pressure warning light on?

 If your Mercury Marquis is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If Mercury Marquis low tire pressure warning light is on, check all Mercury Marquis tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If Mercury Marquis low tire pressure warning light is on, check all Mercury Marquis tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for Mercury Marquis, make sure front and rear tires are inflated to the recommended levels.
-Refer to your Mercury Marquis owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset Mercury Marquis TPMS.